Semiparametric Conditional Factor Models in Asset Pricing: Empirical Analysis

-In order to evaluate the performance of the regressed-PCA, we compute several measures of fit.
-First, we calculate Fama-MacBeth cross sectional regression $R^2_{\tilde Y}$, which captures the variation in individual stock returns explained by ``managed portfolios'' constructed from the sieve functions of characteristics.
-Next, we report the panel regression $R^2_{K}$ which captures the variations of these managed portfolios explained by different sets of extracted factors.
-Then, we consider the following three types of $R^2$ measures that directly speak to the ability of the factor models to explain the cross-section of individual stock returns.
-The first one is total $R^2$ as used in \citet{Kellyetal_Characteristics_2019}.
-The second one measures the cross-sectional average of time series $R^2$ across all stocks, which reflects the ability of the extracted factors to capture common variation in asset returns.
-The third measures the time series average of cross-sectional goodness of fit measures.
-As such, it corresponds to the $R^2$ of the Fama-MacBeth cross-sectional regression, and is the one of interest for evaluating the model's ability to explain the cross-section of average returns.
-Fama-MacBeth regression slopes can be interpreted as returns on pure-play characteristic portfolios (corresponding to $\alpha(\cdot)$) and factor-mimicking portfolios (for $\beta(\cdot)$) - i.e. portfolios that have unit loading on one characteristic/factor and zero on all the others).
-Thus, the Fama-MacBeth $R^2$ reflects how much ex post variation in returns these portfolios can explain, as pointed out by \citet{Fama_76} and emphasized by \citet{Lewellen_Crosssection_2015}.
+In order to evaluate the performance of the models estimated via regressed-PCA, we compute several measures of fit and prediction.
+First, we calculate Fama-MacBeth cross-sectional regression $R^{2}$, denoted as $R^2_{\tilde Y}$, which captures the variation in individual stock returns explained by the Fama-MacBeth managed portfolios $\tilde{Y}_t$ constructed from $\phi(z_{i,t-1})$.
+Next, we report the variation in these managed portfolios explained by the extracted factors $\hat{f}_t$, denoted as $R^{2}_{K}$.
+We then consider the following three types of $R^2$ measures that directly speak to the ability of the factor models to explain the cross-section of individual stock returns.
+The first measure (denoted as $R^2$) is total $R^2$ as used in \citet{Kellyetal_Characteristics_2019}.
+The second measure ($R^2_{T,N}$) calculates the cross-sectional average of time series $R^2$ across all stocks, which reflects the ability of the factors to capture common variation in stock returns.
+The third measure ($R^2_{N,T}$) computes the time-series average of cross-sectional goodness-of-fit measures, approximating the Fama-MacBeth cross-sectional regression $R^2$.
+This measure is particularly relevant for evaluating the model's capacity to explain the cross-section of average returns.
+The measures are defined as follows:\footnote{The differences among the three $R^2$'s are provided in Appendix \ref{App: Sec: D6}.}

-Second, we consider a version of these goodness-of-fit measures that zero in on the role of factors in explaining the time-series as well as the cross-section of stock returns, by excluding the conditional intercepts:
+We also report a version of these goodness-of-fit measures that zero in on the role of factors in explaining the time-series as well as the cross-section of stock returns, by excluding the conditional alphas $\hat{\alpha}(z_{i,t-1})$; see \eqref{Eqn: R24}-\eqref{Eqn: R26} for the corresponding formulas.